nuxeo/FunkLoad/README.txt

 -----------------------------

-Starting with FunkLoad_ 1.3.0 you can use ``fl-record`` to record your navigator activity, this requires the TCPWatch_ python proxy see INSTALL.txt_ for information on how to install TCPWatch_.
+Starting with FunkLoad_ 1.3.0 you can use ``fl-record`` to record your navigator activity, this requires the TCPWatch_ python proxy see INSTALL_ for information on how to install TCPWatch_.

 1. Start the recorder::